asitha-sena/python-ags4/README.md

 ## Graphical User Interface using *pandasgui*

-The output from *python-ags4* can be directly used with the *pandasgui* library (https://github.com/adamerose/pandasgui) to view and edit AGS4 files using an interactive graphical user interface.
+The output from `python-ags4` can be directly used with [`pandasgui`](https://github.com/adamerose/pandasgui) to view and edit AGS4 files using an interactive graphical user interface.
 It also provides funtionality to plot and visualize the data.

 ```python
 from pandasgui import show